 We are a newly formed blank check company with no operating results, and we will not commence operations until obtaining funding through this offering and consummating our initial business combination.
 Because we lack an operating history, you have no basis upon which to evaluate our ability to achieve our business objective of completing our initial business combination with one or more target businesses.
-We have no plans, arrangements or understandings with any prospective target business concerning our initial business combination, and may be unable to complete our initial business combination.
-If we fail to complete our initial business combination, we will never generate any operating revenues.
+We have no plans, arrangements or understandings with any prospective target business concerning our initial business combination.
+If we fail to complete our initial business combination.
+If we fail to complete our initial business combination.